Anthraquinones: History and early preparations

-The name "anthraquinone" was first used by German chemists Carl Graebe and Carl Theodore Liebermann in a 1868 publication describing the chemical synthesis of the red dye alizarin from anthracene, a component of coal tar.
+The name "anthraquinone" was first used by German chemists Carl Graebe and Carl Theodore Liebermann in a 1868 publication describing the chemical synthesis of the red dye alizarin from anthracene, which is a component of coal tar.
 This discovery led to the industrial production of alizarin and the impetus for further research on anthraquinone chemistry.
+Many anthraquinones are prepared by the diacylation of arenes with phthalic anhydride.
+For example, 2-chloroanthraquinone is prepared in this way from chlorobenzene.

 Occurrence in plants

 The yellow color of certain lichens, particularly in the family Teloschistaceae (here Variospora thallincola), is due to the presence of anthraquinones.

 Natural pigments that are derivatives of anthraquinone are found, inter alia, in aloe latex, senna, rhubarb, and cascara buckthorn, fungi, lichens, and some insects.
 A type II polyketide synthase is responsible for anthraquinone biosynthesis in the bacterium Photorhabdus luminescens.
 Chorismate, formed by isochorismate synthase in the shikimate pathway, is a precursor of anthraquinones in Morinda citrifolia.

 Tests for anthraquinones in natural extracts have been established.